top of page

 The Science

-A small selection of recent studies that confirm the efficacy of hypnotherapy for a wide range of conditions
+A small selection of recent studies that confirm the efficacy of hypnotherapy for a wide range of conditions, including ADHD and many of its core symptoms

 Chamine, I., Atchley, R., & Oken, B. S. (2018).
 Hypnosis intervention effects on sleep outcomes: A systematic review.
 Journal of Clinical Sleep Medicine, 14(2), 271-283.